-*remember, this is just advice from a well-travelled physiotherapist who stays healthy while on the road but, of course, isn’t meant to replace medical advice*
+*Remember, this is just advice from a well-travelled physiotherapist who stays healthy while on the road.
+It isn’t meant to replace medical advice*

 No one will deny that having a trip on the horizon is an exciting time.
 As anticipation builds, this stage can sometimes even exceed the emotions of the actual trip.
 At the same time, however, the few weeks before a trip can also be a very busy time as we scramble to check off our bottomless to-do list.
 These bad stress levels can even run the risk of outnumbering the good ones, leaving us rundown and at an increased risk of getting sick.
 But…there are things we can do to increase our chances of staying healthy before and during our trip.
 They may seem pretty obvious but they also very easily go by the wayside when time is not on our side.

 As your trip nears, I encourage you to make the effort to find the time daily to pause and acknowledge the positive emotions that this pre-departure time brings.
 Research has even said that this period may result in more happiness than the vacation itself.
 Take the time to break away from the stress-inducing preparation activities and instead prep by watching a movie or reading a book that is set in the destination you’ll be travelling to.
 Or meet with friends or family members to talk about your upcoming trip and the excitement it’s bringing.